DGfS-CLschool19/DGfS-CLschool19.github.io/venue.md

 D-70569 Stuttgart

 For travel directions, please see the [Contact page of the IMS](http://www.ims.uni-stuttgart.de/institut/kontakt/index.en.html).

+Arriving at the university's campus, look for our [Fall School sign posts](assets/signpost-ex.pdf) to find your way to the venue.

 ## Public transport